ocaml/dune/doc/dune-files.rst

 include
 -------

-The ``include`` stanza allows to include the contents of another file into the current jbuild file.
+The ``include`` stanza allows to include the contents of another file into the current dune file.
 Currently, the included file cannot be generated and must be present in the source tree.
-This feature is intended to be used in conjunction with promotion, when parts of a jbuild file are to be generated.
+This feature is intended to be used in conjunction with promotion, when parts of a dune file are to be generated.

 For instance: